 Tell me about a time you were on a tight deadline and how you managed it. – Accountable remote freelancers will explain in detail how they pushed through to deliver their work by the deadline, never once making an excuse to get an extension.

-Since projects that are given to remote freelancers are almost entirely done online, having an adaptable workers that can mesh their workflow with your software (as well as use their own wit to adhere to guidelines) is key.
+Since projects that are given to remote freelancers are almost entirely done online, having adaptable freelancers who can mesh their workflow with your software (as well as use their own wit to adhere to guidelines) is key.
 Thankfully, there are dozens of tools available to you when seeking out remote freelancers with the skills you need.

 Professional remote freelancers, whether they are new to the field or hardened veterans, should always have some kind of online profile that you can review.
 LinkedIn, for instance, is an excellent platform.
 You can then view examples of their work, and quickly identify any degrees or qualifying skills that are backed by previous experience.